emilengler/arti/crates/tor-rtmock/README.md

 # tor-rtmock

-Support for mocking with `tor-rtcompat` asynchronous runtimes.
+`tor-rtmock`: Support for mocking with `tor-rtcompat` asynchronous runtimes.

 ## Overview